 The sinuses are hollow areas formed by the bones of the face.
 They help keep the nasal passages moist and free of dust and germs.
 If you have a sinus problem, you may need an evaluation.
 This helps a doctor find out what is causing the problem.
 It is most often done by an otolaryngologist.
 This is a doctor who specializes in diagnosing and treating ear, nose, and throat problems.

 You will be asked about your health history.
 Explain your symptoms.
-Also describe treatments you’ve had in the past.
+Tell your doctor how long you have had the symptoms and what treatments you have used.
+Tell your doctor what makes the symptoms get better and what makes them get worse.
 Mention other health problems you have.
-Mention if you take medications.
+Mention if you take medicines.
 These can include herbs or other supplements.
 You may be asked about signs of common problems of the sinuses.
 These can include:

 Signs of a sinus infection.
 These can include chronic yellow or greenish drainage and a decreased sense of smell.